micro-api/micro-api/README.md

 *This section is non-normative.*

-Micro API does not dictate anything about pagination, filtering, limiting fields, or sorting, since these are extraneous concerns to hypermedia.
-The `@meta` object may contain hints on what queries may be appended to GET requests, such as filtering, pagination, fields, sorting, etc. For example:
+Micro API does not dictate anything about pagination, filtering, limiting fields, or sorting, since these are extraneous concerns.
+The `@meta` object may contain hints on what queries may be appended to GET requests.
+For example:

 ```json
 {